Plotting tools in nilearn

 See Plotting brain images for more details.

-Retrieve data from nilearn provided (general-purpose) datasets¶
+We will first retrieve data from nilearn provided (general-purpose) datasets.

 from nilearn import datasets